 Thankfully, many of us are not at that point, but we all know someone who is!
 It could be a grandparent, a mother or father, a friend or even a neighbor that we care about.
 HamiltonDavis Home Care, Inc. alleviates the concern we all have for our loved ones.

-HamiltonDavis Home Care, Inc. was designed to assist the elderly with what used to be their everyday chores.
+HamiltonDavis Home Care, Inc. was designed to assist the elderly and disabled with what used to be their everyday chores.
 We assist the elderly so that they do not have to abandon the familiarity of their home or the camaraderie of their neighbors, friends, and family.

 I encourage you to talk with family and friends who are responsible for elderly loved ones and listen closely to the challenges they face.
 You will discover the obstacles they have encountered in finding a suitable and trusted source of home care for their parents, relatives, and friends.